PFAS Information and Support for Maine Farmers

 What happens if my farm finds contamination?

 The first thing to know is that not all contamination is equally severe or concerning.
 However, all contamination on farms is taken equally seriously, for the health and safety of farmers and consumers alike.
-If you have recently received test results and you are wondering what’s next for your farm, please contact Mariam or Caleb at MOFGA, or the PFAS Response Program at DACF.
+If you have recently received test results and you are wondering what’s next for your farm, please contact Ryan or Caleb at MOFGA, or the PFAS Response Program at DACF.

 Ensuring food safety